SISO APP Searches in Lattices with Tanner Graphs: Introduction---Problem Perspective and Setting

-Consider MIMO wireless transmission with $N_t$ transmit antennas and $N_r$ receive antennas in Rayleigh flat fading.
-The channel coefficients are assumed to be constant over a block of $T$ MIMO channel uses and change independently from block to block.
-The transmission of each block is then given by \be \textstyle \bd{Y} = \sqrt{{1}/{N_t}}\bd{S}\bd{\bar{H}}+ \bd{N} \ee where $\bd{Y} \in \mathbb{C}^{T \times N_r}, \bd{\bar{H}} \in \mathbb{C}^{N_t \times N_r}, \bd{S} \in \mathcal{A}^{T \times N_t}$ and $\bd{N} \in \mathbb{C}^{T \times N_r}$ are {\em arrays} of received signals, channel gain coefficients, transmitted signals and additive noises, respectively.
+Assume the channel to be constant over a block of $T$ MIMO channel uses and changes independently across blocks; then \be \textstyle \bd{Y} = \sqrt{{1}/{N_t}}\bd{S}\bd{\bar{H}}+ \bd{N} \ee where $\bd{Y} \in \mathbb{C}^{T \times N_r}, \bd{\bar{H}} \in \mathbb{C}^{N_t \times N_r}, \bd{S} \in \mathcal{A}^{T \times N_t}$, $\bd{N} \in \mathbb{C}^{T \times N_r}$ are {\em arrays} of received signals, channel gain coefficients, transmitted signals and additive noises, respectively.
 The elements of $\bd{N}$ are i.i.d. zero-mean complex-valued Gaussian random variables with variance $N_0/2$ per dimension, i.e., $n_{ij} \sim \mathcal{CN}(0, N_0)$.
-The channel gain matrix $\bd{\bar{H}}$ has elements $\bar{h}_{ij} \sim \mathcal{CN}(0,1)$ representing the channel gain coefficients between the $i$-th transmit antenna and the $j$-th receive antenna, assumed pairwise independent.
-The array $\bd{S}$ describes the transmitted symbols chosen from alphabet $\mathcal{A}$\footnote{Different alphabets could be used on different transmit antennas, e.g.\ $\mathcal{A}_j$ could be used on the $j$-th transmit antenna; the alphabets $\mathcal{A}_j$ could differ, for example, when identical constellations are assigned with unequal powers to different transmit antennas.
-While this general case could be accommodated it is secondary in importance for the purpose of this work.}; $s_{ij}\in \mathbb{C}$ is radiated from the $j$-th transmit antenna during the $i$-th channel use.
-By enforcing the power constraint \be\textstyle{ {\rm E} \left\{\frac{1}{T} |\!|\!|\bd{S}|\!|\!|^2 \right\} \leq N_t, }\ee where $|\!|\!|\cdot|\!|\!|$ denotes the Euclidean matrix norm and $\rm E\{\cdot\}$ denotes expectation, the {\em average} signal-to-noise (SNR) ratio per receive antenna is $1/N_0$.

-It is important to note that \rf{e:MIMO} can accommodate various setups, which include the case $T=1$ that allows for independent (rather than block) fading.
-Similarly, the arrays $\bd{S}$ may have a certain structure, e.g.\ they may represent space-time code matrices; or, they may simply be arrays of unrelated values obtained after interleaving the real coordinates of structured matrices (Section~\ref{itercoord}) then forming new complex valued arrays out of the scrambled coordinates.
+The channel coefficients between the $i$-th transmit and the $j$-th receive antennas are $\bar{h}_{ij} \sim \mathcal{CN}(0,1)$, pairwise independent; $\bd{S}$ models the transmitted symbols chosen from alphabet $\mathcal{A}$\footnote{Different alphabets could be used on distinct transmit antennas, e.g.\ $\mathcal{A}_j$ on the $j$-th transmit antenna; alphabets $\mathcal{A}_j$ could differ, e.g., when identical constellations are assigned with unequal powers to transmit antennas---such could be accommodated but secondary in importance to purpose of this work.}; $s_{ij}\in \mathbb{C}$ is radiated from the $j$-th transmit antenna during the $i$-th channel use.
+By enforcing the power constraint \be\textstyle{ {\rm E} \left\{|\!|\!|\bd{S}|\!|\!|^2/T \right\} \leq N_t, }\ee where $|\!|\!|\!\cdot\!|\!|\!|$ and $\rm E\{\!\cdot\!\}$ denote Euclidean matrix norm and expectation, the {\em average} signal-to-noise (SNR) ratio per receive antenna is $1/N_0$. \rf{e:MIMO} accommodates various setups, which include the case $T\!\!=\!\!1$ that allows for independent (rather than block) fading.
+Arrays $\bd{S}$ may have a certain structure, e.g.\ representing space-time codematrices; or, they may simply be arrays of unrelated values obtained after interleaving real coordinates of structured matrices (Sec.~\ref{itercoord}) then forming new complex valued arrays by pairing up scrambled coordinates.